top of page

 Dr. LaRoche is an associate research professor in Historic Preservation in the School of Architecture, Planning and Preservation at the University of Maryland, College Park.
 She lectures on a wide range of historical topics; her work has taken her across the country, from New England to the banks of the Mississippi River and beyond.
 She has consulted for the Smithsonian's National Museum of African American History and Culture, the National Park Service, the National Forest Service, the African Meeting House in Boston and Nantucket, and a number of other historical sites and projects.
 She worked as an archaeological conservator for the African Burial Ground Project in New York City where she was responsible for conserving the grave goods from the burials.

-Learn more by clicking here
+Order your copy by clicking here

 Book